Top-Reasons-Your-HVAC-System-Needs-Repairs

 • Repair needs: Compressor issues often necessitate significant repairs or complete replacement, which can be costly.

-Wear and Tear of Components – Electrical Connections and Capacitors
+Electrical Connections and Capacitors

 • Symptoms and outcomes: Electrical connections may loosen gradually because of vibrations and changes in temperature.
 Capacitors, which help start the motor and keep it running, can degrade and lose their ability to store charge.
 These issues can lead to intermittent operation or failure to start.